-Beregove city lies on the banks of a small river Werke, at the foot of the mountains, the slopes are planted with vineyards, it is known for a long tradition of growing grapes and making wine.
+Beregove city lies on the banks of a small river Werke, at the foot of the mountains, the slopes are planted with vineyards, he is known for a long tradition of growing grapes and making wine.

-Widely known legend says that the town was founded much earlier.
-In this regard, the famous explorer and ethnographer Legotsky Tivadar writes: "With regard to the legend, according to which the shepherd Sas in place of the current Roman Catholic Church in a hole dug hooves warring bulls, found a great treasure and built a church on this site, and around it - a city which was later named Beregszasz, has no historical confirmation. "
+The well-known legend says that the city was founded much earlier.
+In this regard, the famous explorer and ethnographer Legotsky Tivadar writes: "As for the legend according to which the shepherd Sas in place of the current Roman Catholic Church in the hole dug by the hoofs of warring bulls, found a great treasure and built a church on the site, and around it - a city which was later named Beregszasz, has no historical confirmation. "

 Until 1944 the city with a few interruptions was the center of Beregovo.

 As already noted, the founder of the city was the Duke Lampert - son of the brother of King Endre ² Bailey.
 Pozzheprilegayuschie tenure became the property of the kings of Arpad dynasty and their sons.
 In 1247 King Bela IV granted Beregovoe status of the royal city.
 Its heyday coincided with the period of the reign of King Ludwig the Great and Queen Elizabeth.
 Later surrounding land passed into the possession of the Transylvanian Prince Gabor Bethlen, who built his palace in the city.
 City played a major role in the liberation war antigabsburgskoy Prince Ferenc Rakoczy.
 May 22, 1703 is the central square Beregova turned Tomas ECE standard of revolt.
 Ferenc Rakoczy in this city issued December 20, 1705 a call for an uprising of the people.

 The city played an active role in the liberation war of 1848-1849.
 After Saint-Germain peace treaty, he became a member of the Czechoslovak Republic.